 It is uncontroversial to argue that the WTO is in the business of liberalizing trade, as was the GATT before it.
 The WTO describes itself in WTO in Brief, the first sentence of which states "...
 In brief, the World Trade Organization (WTO) is the only international organization dealing with the global rules of trade between nations.
-Its main function is to ensure that trade flows as smoothly, predictably and freely as possible..."1 Similar statements may be found for the GATT.
+Its main function is to ensure that trade flows as smoothly, predictably and freely as possible..."
+Similar statements may be found for the GATT.

-It is somewhat less clear that the IMF is interested in trade liberalization.
-Nevertheless, the Articles of Agreement of the International Monetary Fund clearly states in "Article I (Purposes)" that "The purposes of the International Monetary Fund are: ... (ii) To facilitate the expansion and balanced growth of international trade, ...2 The IMF seems to take this objective seriously.
-For instance, in 1999 its managing director Michel Camdessus argued that the IMF attempts to liberalize trade in several ways, including: 1) promoting the macroeconomic and structural environment for trade liberalization; 2) encouraging members to remove restrictions on current account transactions; and 3) encouraging countries to adopt more outward-oriented policies.3 Alternatively, in 2001 the Fund's key Policy Development and Review Department issued Trade Policy Conditionality in Fund-Supported Programs, which begins "Trade liberalization has been a key element of Fund-supported programs over the past twenty years.
-This stems from the purposes of the Fund \dots 4 The Fund has the ability to put its desires into practice since it lends with conditionality, and program conditions often involve trade liberalization (as summarized in PDR's document).
-In IMF Structural Programs, Morris Goldstein confirms that trade liberalization has been important in IMF conditionality (see e.g., his Figures 1 and 3).
-5
+The Articles of Agreement of the International Monetary Fund clearly state in "Article I (Purposes)" that "The purposes of the International Monetary Fund are: ... (ii) To facilitate the expansion and balanced growth of international trade, ..."
+The IMF seems to take this objective seriously.
+For instance, in 2001 the Fund's key Policy Development and Review Department issued Trade Policy Conditionality in Fund-Supported Programs, which begins "Trade liberalization has been a key element of Fund-supported programs over the past twenty years.
+This stems from the purposes of the Fund ..."
+The Fund has the ability to put its desires into practice since it lends with conditionality, and program conditions often involve trade liberalization (as summarized in PDR's document).

-Of course the IMF has numerous competing objectives, including: promoting monetary and exchange stability, encouraging current account and exchange liberalization, reducing payments imbalances, and encouraging high employment and income.
-These might be expected to moderate the effect of Fund membership on trade.
+Of course the IMF has numerous competing objectives, including: promoting monetary and exchange stability, encouraging current account and exchange liberalization, and reducing payments imbalances.
+And the Fund may indirectly promote trade by stabilizing income without increasing the ratio of trade to income.
+For these reasons, the estimate of Fund membership on trade might be expected to be moderate.

-The OECD is probably the most controversial organization I examine, since many do not realize that its mandate includes trade liberalization.
-Nevertheless, the Convention on the Organisation for Economic Co-operation and Development includes in its preamble: "Recognizing that the further expansion of world trade is one of the most important factors favouring the economic development of countries and the improvement of international economic relations ..." and includes in Article 1 "The aims of the Organization for Economic Co-operation and Development policies designed: ... (c) to contribute to the expansion of world trade on a multilateral, non-discriminatory basis in accordance with international obligations."
-Further, Article 2 states that "In the pursuit of these aims, the Members agree that they will, both individually and jointly: ... (d) pursue their efforts to reduce or abolish obstacles to the exchange of goods and services ..."6
+The Convention on the Organisation for Economic Co-operation and Development includes in Article 1 "The aims of the Organization for Economic Co-operation and Development ... shall be to promote policies designed: ... (c) to contribute to the expansion of world trade on a multilateral, non-discriminatory basis in accordance with international obligations."
+Further, Article 2 states that "In the pursuit of these aims, the Members agree that they will, both individually and jointly: ... (d) pursue their efforts to reduce or abolish obstacles to the exchange of goods and services ..."

 Indeed, the history of the organization makes the point clearly, as shown by DeLong and Eichengreen (1991).
 The OEEC, forerunner of the OECD, was formed to administer American and Canadian aid under the Marshall Plan for reconstruction of Europe after World War II.
-To quote materials from the OECD's website (italics added):7
+To quote materials from the OECD's website (italics added):5

-[&]quot;A crisis hit the Marshall Plan in autumn 1949.
+"A crisis hit the Marshall Plan in autumn 1949.
 The Americans were changing their policy regarding aid, which they considered insufficiently directed towards economic integration.
 Formerly, Marshall Plan credit had been used mainly to make up the European countries' dollar balance deficit.
 The United States was now prepared to provide credits, for the final two years of aid, on the basis of an intra-European action programme.
 In October-November 1949 the head of the ECA, Paul Hoffman, complained to the OEEC that it was not making enough proposals for freeing trade.
-Under this pressure, the Europeans arrived at an agreement to free 50% of private import trade in foodstuffs, manufactured products and raw materials.
-These were measures of limited scope, since the liberation related only to a joint list of products, and a large part of the trade remained State trade.
-Nonetheless, by the end of 1950, 60% of private intra-European trade had been freed thanks to OEEC action, a percentage that rose to 84% in 1955 and 89% in 1959...
+Under this pressure, the Europeans arrived at an agreement to free 50% of private import trade in foodstuffs, manufactured products and raw materials ... by the end of 1950, 60% of private intra-European trade had been freed thanks to OEEC action, a percentage that rose to 84% in 1955 and 89% in 1959..."